Board and Manager

 Patrick Pagani

-Patrick Pagani is Italian and studied European Law at the University of Rome.
-After early experiences in the Food Agriculture Organization (FAO) of the United Nations and DG Agriculture of the European Commission he has worked for several years in the European sugar beet sector on sustainability, agriculture and innovation matters in close link with the farming community.
-Patrick is currently responsible for policy coordination within Copa-Cogeca, working in the office of the Secretary General.
-Among other files he has been coordinating the organization stance on Farm to Fork, Fit for 55 and food security.
-He is also in charge of the Agriculture Technology work with the Secretariat, aiming to make the farming sector one of the frontrunners in the data-driven economy and in developing new technologies for better resource efficiency, improving and modernising the agriculture sector.
+Patrick Pagani, an Italian with a background in European Law from the University of Rome, has a rich career path.
+After initial roles in the Food Agriculture Organization (FAO) of the United Nations and DG Agriculture of the European Commission, he dedicated several years to the European sugar beet sector.
+Specializing in sustainability, agriculture, and innovation, Patrick worked closely with the farming community.
+Currently serving at Copa-Cogeca, he spearheads policy coordination in the office of the Secretary General.
+Patrick leads the organization’s stance on crucial issues like Farm to Fork, Fit for 55, and food security.
+Additionally, he oversees the Agriculture Technology portfolio, aiming to position the farming sector as a leader in the data-driven economy and in adopting new technologies for enhanced resource efficiency and modernization.

 Jose Luis Riechmann